genomicsclass/leanpub/manuscript/clt_in_practice.md

 ```

 Remember that in practice we do not get to compute these population parameters.
-These are values we do not get to see.
+These are values we never see.
 In general, we want to estimate them from samples.

 ```r
 N <- 12